Eliphas Shivute: Club career

+Motherwell

+He scored twice in his trial match for and impressed Motherwell manager Alex McLeish, which Shivute admired because as youngster he followed English and Scottish football through TV and books.
+His first full match debut in the Scottish Premier League match in a one-all draw against league leaders Hibernians earned him the “Player of the Match” award.
+Safile had been playing more as a schemer-striker, drifting in and around the box.

-He played with Mitherwell until 1999 when he moved to China signing with Jia-A League club Dalian Wanda FC in the costliest signing ever by then, £350,000.
-After one season in 2000 he shortly returned to Namibia playing for half season for his former club Eleven Arrows before moving to another Chinese top league club Shenzhen Ping'an Kejian where he will played on loan until December 2001.
+He played with Motherwell until 1999 when he moved to China signing with Jia-A League club Dalian Wanda FC in the costliest signing ever by then, £350,000.
+After one season in 2000 he shortly returned to Namibia playing for half season for his former club Eleven Arrows before moving to another Chinese top league club Shenzhen Ping'an Kejian where he played on loan until December 2001.
 That winter he returned to Europe having an 8-months spell with Serbian club FK Čukarički playing in the First League of FR Yugoslavia, just before retiring.
 Later he played a major role in the transfer of Namibian Rudolph Bester to that club.
 He became the agent of Bester in 2008.

 In 2006, he became assistant manager of Namibian Second Division club Invincible FC.

 International career

-Shivute has been part of the national team since 1992 having earned 49 caps and scored 8 times.
+Shivute has been part of the national team since 1992 having earned 49 caps and scored 9 times.
 With Namibia he was runner-up at 1997 and 1999 COSAFA Cup.
 He also represented Namibia at the 1998 African Cup of Nations where he scored two goals in a 3-4 loss to Ivory Coast.
+He made his debut for the Brave Warriors in an October 1992 World Cup qualification match against Madagascar and he totalled 9 goals in 49 games for them.